hendrikw01/tr-064/README.md

 Tested and designd for Fritz.Box routers.

 This library is capable of:
-* Supports the UPnP and IGD Protocol
+* Supports the UPnP, IGD and PMR (Samsung TV) Protocol
 * Read and configure Services
+* authentication with username/password or password only
+* SSL encryption
+* Transactions
 * Subscribe to Events with included EventServer

 More info about TR-064: http://www.avm.de/de/Extern/files/tr-064/AVM_TR-064_first_steps.pdf